bnewbold/einhyrningsins/README.txt

 For now both building and installation are done with rust's cargo tool, usually bundled with the toolchain.
 If you haven't used rust before, "rustup" is highly recommended. einhyrningsins builds with the 'stable' compiler, and was developed against version 1.12 of the toolchain (September 2016).
-To build and
+To build:
-install:

     cargo build --release
-    cargo install

 Manpages (in both roff and HTML format) are built using the `ronn` tool, which is available in many package managers.
 To build those pages, run:

     make docs

-There (currently) isn't an automated way to install the manpages.
+There are two ways to install.
+The first is user-local using the cargo tool:

+    cargo install

+The second is system-wide using make (this will also install the manpages):

+    make build docs
+    sudo make install

 Differences from Einhorn
 --------------------------